The 2018 Maryland political winners and losers presented by A Miner Detail.

 It’s worth noting that 70+% of Montgomery County voters supported term limits in 2016.

-Whether you choose to concede a win to Ficker or not, it’s still a win.
+Whether you concede a win to Ficker or not, it’s still a win.
 Because of Ficker, Montgomery County has a brand-new County Council.
 Some say for the better.

 Montgomery County’s brightest political analyst and deep-sea data diver.

-There is certainly no smarter analyst in Montgomery County than Pagnucco, who can break down data and present it in a way that makes sense to the average person.
+There is undoubtedly no more imaginative analyst in Montgomery County than Pagnucco, who can break down data and present it in a way that makes sense to the average person.

-Pagnucco’s weekly columns are often quoted by politicians and surrounding news outlets.
-Some of his work has likely changed how Montgomery County government does business – for the better.
+Politicians and surrounding news outlets often quote Pagnucco’s weekly columns.
+Some of his work likely changed how the Montgomery County government does business – and for the better.